Kylo Ren: Character

-Certain aspects of Kylo Ren's overall arc across the three films of the Sequel Trilogy were also known to Driver from the start of production on the first film.
-He claimed that he “had one piece of information of where it was all going...and things were building towards that.”
+Certain aspects of Ren's overall arc across the three films of the sequel trilogy were also known to Driver from the start of production on the first film.
+He claimed that he "had one piece of information of where it was all going...and things were building towards that".
 He later clarified:

-When asked by IGN in December 2017 if he believed Kylo Ren was capable of redemption, The Last Jedi writer/director Rian Johnson replied, "Yeah...
-Are you kidding?
-Vader was worse than Kylo ever was, I think, and Vader got redeemed."
-Citing the complexity of the character, Johnson articulated, “I don’t see the point of trying to get behind his mask and learn more about him if all we’re going to learn is ‘Yeah, he’s just an evil bad guy that needs to be killed.’”
-The Rise of Skywalker co-writer Chris Terrio also supported this position through comparing Kylo with Darth Vader.
-According to Terrio, “Vader was complicit in genocide and cruelty and depravity.
+When asked by IGN in December 2017 if he believed Ren was capable of redemption, The Last Jedi writer/director Rian Johnson replied, "Yeah...are you kidding?
+Darth Vader was worse than Kylo ever was, I think, and Vader got redeemed."
+Citing the complexity of the character, Johnson articulated, "I don't see the point of trying to get behind his mask and learn more about him if all we're going to learn is 'Yeah, he's just an evil bad guy that needs to be killed.'"
+The Rise of Skywalker co-writer Chris Terrio also supported this position through comparing Ren with Vader.
+According to Terrio, "Vader was complicit in genocide and cruelty and depravity.
 Yet there is this inherent optimism in Star Wars that the light in you is never truly gone.
-That you can still redeem yourself right up until the last minute – which, in Vader's case, was literally true...
-Leia never really gave up hope that Kylo could be redeemed, and she knew that Rey was probably the way that it would happen.”
+That you can still redeem yourself right up until the last minute – which, in Vader's case, was literally true...Leia never really gave up hope that Ren could be redeemed, and she knew that Rey was probably the way that it would happen."
 Abrams further elaborated on this point:

-The Rise of Skywalker revealed that Kylo Ren and Rey were two halves of a "dyad" in the Force, which Terrio alternatively described as "sort of soulmate[s] in the Force" and "twins of fate, twins of destiny."
-Their relationship was also described as a romance by both J.J.
-Abrams and Rian Johnson, with Abrams explaining that, during the production of The Force Awakens, he perceived them having as much as a "brother-sister thing" as a "romantic thing" because of their spiritual connection in the Force, while Johnson explains the intimacy developed between the two characters in The Last Jedi because of their interactions during the Force connections.
-Johnson also explains about Kylo Ren's appeal for Rey to join him during The Last Jedi comparing it with the love confession in the film Notting Hill:
+The Rise of Skywalker (2019) revealed that Kylo Ren and Rey are a "dyad" in the Force, which Terrio described as "sort of soulmate[s] in the Force" and "twins of fate, twins of destiny".
+Their relationship was also described as a romance by both Abrams and Johnson, with Abrams explaining that, during the production of The Force Awakens, he perceived them having as much as a "brother-sister thing" as a "romantic thing" because of their spiritual connection in the Force, while Johnson explains the intimacy developed between the two characters in The Last Jedi because of their interactions during the Force connections.
+Johnson also explains about Ren's appeal for Rey to join him during The Last Jedi, comparing it with the love confession in the film Notting Hill (1999):